jcalvopinam/sample-maven-releases/README.md

 # sample-maven-releases
-This is a demo project for maven releases plugin
+WIP: This is a demo project for maven releases plugin